larskanis/greensql-fw/readme.txt

-The following directory contains source code of the GreenSQL engine.
+The following directory contains source code of the GreenSQL firewall.
-GreenSQL is an open source solution used to protect MySQL database agains SQL injection attacks.
-It is using bayesian like method to detect SQL injections as well are a black list of "illegal" SQL commands.
+GreenSQL is an Open Source database firewall used to protect databases from SQL injection attacks.
+GreenSQL works as a proxy and has built in support for MySQL.
+The logic is based on evaluation of SQL commands using a risk scoring matrix as well as blocking known db administrative commands (DROP, CREATE, etc).

-For any information please visit GreenSQL website:
+For additional info check:

 http://www.greensql.net/